People

 jrpatterson@ung.edu

 I am interested in wildlife ecology and conservation, and I dabble in vertebrate paleoecology and evolution.
 I have past research projects focused on Snake Fungal Disease, understanding anthropogenic effects on herpetofauna, and groundhog ecology.
-My recent focuses are on scavenging ecology, conservation biology, species interactions, human-wildlife conflict, and the effects of anthropogenic activities on ecosystem health and wildlife behavior.
+My interests are in scavenging ecology, conservation biology, species interactions, human-wildlife conflict, and the effects of anthropogenic activities on ecosystem health and wildlife behavior.
 My current research is based in Namibia, looking at the effects of tourism pressure on African mammal behavior, movement, and spatial ecology, and investigating African carnivore diets to understand how predators may be interacting with livestock and the broader landscape in areas of high human-carnivore conflict.

 ANNA CRONAN